RobTillaart/weight/README.md

 - teaspoon
   - although that is a volume unit.
   - volume conversion too?
-- create datatypes of stone lbs kilo etc.?
+- create data types of stone lbs kilo etc.?

-## Operation

-See examples